 “Extensions of this curricular initiative include embedded and emerging technology,” shares Dr. Hill.
 Traditionally, in the arts curriculum, reference to technology was an entity in itself.
 However, with the district’s strategic plan enabling equitable access, we are embedding technology into the curriculum and focusing on more profound learning experiences including technology versus the focus on technological devices.”

-The implementation of Soundtrap has moved into the middle and high school traditional academic classes, opening up doors for students in a whole new way, allowing technology to truly become an art in CCS.
+The implementation of Soundtrap has moved into the middle and high school traditional academic classes, opening up doors for students in a whole new way, allowing technology to become an art in CCS truly.

 When you implement the arts, particularly technology, into the curriculum, the student outcome becomes more than just grades and accountability; it becomes ownership of a piece of art.
-Dr. Hill shares that when Soundtrap was first implemented at the high school level, the response was incredibly positive ”because we started seeing engagement at a level that we had never seen before.”
+Dr. Hill shares that the response was incredibly positive when Soundtrap was first implemented at the high school level” because we started seeing engagement at a level that we had never seen before.”